hcloli/employees/README.md

 ## Overview

-The single-page web application that shows list of company employees and their details
+A node API server that expose list of employees

 ## Prerequisites